zenium-community/zenium/doc/tor.md

 You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `zenium-cli help getnodeaddresses` for details.

-## 1. Run Bitcoin Core behind a Tor proxy
+## 1. Run Zenium Core behind a Tor proxy

-The first step is running Bitcoin Core behind a Tor proxy.
+The first step is running Zenium Core behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

     -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy